 VAT Registration Number

 As you can guess from the title, the VAT number is issued by HMRC for businesses when they register for Value Added Tax.
+The UK VAT registration number is a unique ID that has 9 digits with a prefix of ‘GB’.
 This number can be found in all the submitted VAT reports and on VAT certificates.

 In short, it goes on any correspondence from HMRC in relation to VAT.
 Also, you are obliged to show the VAT registration number on any VAT invoice you issue for your customers, including the simplified ones.